ftdigdm/EVE-MCU-BRT_AN_025-Example-libMPSSE/ReadMe.txt

 https://code.visualstudio.com/docs/cpp/config-msvc

-The build files are found in the ".vscode" folder.
+The configuration, build and launch files are found in the ".vscode" folder.

 Open Visual Studio Code using the command "code ." from a "Developer Command Prompt for VS <version>" to ensure that the build environment is setup correctly.

 When the example application is launched in Code it will add the location of the libmpsse.dll file to the PATH environment variable of the running process.

+Program executables and object files are placed into the ".vscode\build" folder.

 Visual Studio
 -------------

 The Visual Studio project files for the example are found in the "VisualStudio" folder.
+Program executables and object files are placed into the "VisualStudio\Debug" folder.

+When the example application is launched in Visual Studio it will add the location of the libmpsse.dll file to the PATH environment variable of the running process.

 Linux
 =====